1987 Classic (snooker)

 In the first semi-final Jimmy White beat Dean Reynolds in the deciding frame after fluking a red and then making a break of 74.
 Steve Davis beat Stephen Hendry 9–3 in the second semi-final.

 Defending champion Jimmy White made it to the final again but lost to Steve Davis in another 13–12 result.
 Davis won the first prize of £50,000 while White took the runners-up prize of £30,000 and another £5,000 for the high break prize for his break of 126 in the semi-finals.

+The final attracted an average of 9.2 million viewers on ITV, peaking at 15.2 million.